kfwong/avpn-v2.1/wp-content/plugins/better-delete-revision/readme.txt

 = Your current published, scheduled, and draft posts are never touched by this plugin! = This plugin can also perform optimizations on your Wordpress database.
 With optimization and old revision removal this plugin will keep your database lighter and smaller throughout use.
 Removing old revisions and database optimizations is one of the best things you can do to your Wordpress blog to keep it running as fast as it can.

-Please pay ATTENTION, if you use the NextGEN Gallery plugin, some problems may occur when deleting revisions of posts or pages that contain the shortcode of the NextGEN Gallery plugin.
+Please pay ATTENTION, even if we added a fix that solve the problem, if you use the NextGEN Gallery plugin, some problems may occur when deleting revisions of posts or pages that contain the shortcode of the NextGEN Gallery plugin.
 So if you also use the NextGEN Gallery plugin we recommend you to make a backup before using the Better Delete Revision.

 Wordpress MU or customs installation (like some pre-made installation of some Hosting Providers) are not yet supported.
 Wordpress MU support is in our TODO list.